What Is Asthma?

 Asthma in Children

 Asthma is increasingly prevalent among children.
 Nearly one in 10 American children now has asthma, a sharp rise that still has scientists searching for a cause.
-An estimated 6.5 million children under age 18 (8.9%) are now diagnosed with the disease.
+As of 2013, an estimated 7.1 million children under age 18 (9.5%) have been diagnosed with the disease.
 The rate of childhood asthma has more than doubled since 1980, according to the CDC.

 Asthma symptoms can vary from episode to episode in the same child.
 Signs and symptoms of asthma to look for include: